Harshithkarnati/first-thing/README.md

 # first-thing
 this is my first GitHub repository
 <br>
-This is Karnati Harshith Reddy
+This is Karnati Harshith Reddy(karnati)